 A: This is a huge question and needs to be seen from both the micro and macro perspectives.
-At the local level, Saving Harbin Dogs do not buy dogs.
+At the local level, our partner organizations do not buy dogs.
 They do not give money to the meat trade industry.
 They are taking in strays, discarded puppy mill dogs, or pulling dogs from over populated shelters.
 These local activists work so hard and without overseas partners to help them, they would simply not be able to save lives.

 As you can see by the large number of dogs slaughtered each year, the small amount saved doesn’t seem to have much impact.
 But it certainly impacts each dog.
 To many people in the world, these sentient beings are worth saving and deserve to live.
 This is the example we want to set and if we can help, we believe we must.

 While each individual dog matters, this issue also requires a macro approach and thankfully there are many large, well established international groups who are actively working at shutting down meat farms, meat markets, and slaughter festivals while at the same time lobbying governments for change.
 We hope you will support these groups.